totvs/thf-cli/README.md

 ## Getting Started

-Start new project using the CLI and add components dynamically in your project.
+Start a new project using the THF CLI and add components dynamically in your project.

-to run an application, follow the steps below:
+To run an application, follow the steps below:

 ```
 thf new SampleProject